Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Convergence Properties of SGD-type Methods

 Assumption \ref{Assumption_framework}(1) imposes regularity conditions on the auxiliary function $\phi$.
-It can be easily verified that this assumption holds whenever $\phi$ is chosen as a convex function with a unique minimizer at $0$, and $\D_{\phi}$ is set as the Clarke subdifferential of $\phi$.
-Consequently, a wide range of possibly nonsmooth functions can be used for $\phi$, such as $\phi(m) = \norm{m}_1$, $\phi(m) = \norm{m}$, and $\phi(m) = \frac{1}{2} \norm{m}^2$.
-Assumption \ref{Assumption_framework}(2) is mild in practice and commonly occurs in various existing works \cite{davis2020stochastic,bolte2021conservative,castera2021inertial,le2023nonsmooth}.
-Moreover, Assumption \ref{Assumption_framework}(3) characterizes how $(d_{x, k}, d_{m,k})$ approximates the $\ca{G}(\xk, \mk)$.
-Assumption \ref{Assumption_framework}(4) only requires the stepsizes $\{\eta_k\}$ to diminish at the rate of $o(1/\log(k))$, thus providing substantial flexibility for choosing the stepsizes $\{\eta_k\}$ in practice.
-Furthermore, Assumption \ref{Assumption_framework}(5) assumes the uniform boundedness of the noise sequence ${(\xi_{x, k}, \xi_{m,k})}$, which is considered to be mild in practice, as discussed in \cite{bolte2021conservative,castera2021inertial}.
+From Assumption \ref{Assumption_framework}(1), we can conclude that $\phi$ admits a unique critical point at $0$.
+In addition, it can be easily verified that this assumption holds whenever $\phi$ is a convex function with a unique minimizer at $0$.
+Consequently, a wide range of possibly nonsmooth functions can be used for $\phi$, such as $\phi(m) = \norm{m}_1$ and $\phi(m) = \norm{m}$.
+Moreover, Assumption \ref{Assumption_framework}(2) requires the initial point $(x_0, m_0)$ of \eqref{Eq_Framework} to lie in a prefixed compact region $\X$, which is mild in practice.
+Furthermore, Assumption \ref{Assumption_framework}(3) is a standard assumption for SGD-type methods.